The River Don

 April and May are probably the best months for finding the larger fish, but June and July can still be very good if you fish early in the morning and well in to the evening.
 Take your time, get to know the river and use your favourite flies with confidence, all the popular ones will produce a fish or two in the right conditions.
 There are no special secrets to success.

 The upper reaches of the river can produce superb brown trout sport in April and May, after which the fish become more tricky.
 I like the manageable fishing width of the river in this area myself and "more tricky" can be good fun!

 Local anglers will often concentrate their efforts on the middle and lower reaches of the river in June and July, when sport can be excellent, especially in the evening.

 What will it cost? .....
 Day fishing permit prices can vary considerably on the River Don, fishing beats offering brown trout fishing full day permits in the region of £10 to £15 and salmon/trout full day permits in the region of £15 to £30 are the beats where you will find local anglers fishing.

-There are a number of fishing beats that offer day fishing permits costing quite a bit more than the above, but local anglers tend to steer clear of these, as they do not necessarily offer better quality fishing, or better maintained riverbanks ..... but it's always nice to explore new waters!
+There are a number of fishing beats that offer day fishing permits costing quite a bit more than the above, but these do not necessarily offer better quality fishing, or better maintained riverbanks ..... but it's always nice to explore new waters!